the-events-calendar/tribe-common/readme.txt

 * Tweak - Added a method that returns whether the events are being served through Blocks or the Classical Editor.
 [ETP-234]
 * Tweak - Added homepage settings to system information.
 * Tweak - Add the `tribe_template_done` filter to be able to disable a template before rendering.
 [TEC-3385]
+* Language - 0 new strings added, 38 updated, 2 fuzzied, and 1 obsoleted

 = [4.11.5.1] 2020-03-23 =